A Sunday in the centro historico of CDMX (Mexico city)

 Again, if you like historical sightseing and architecture there is enough to keep you busy for a very long time.

-Catedral metropolitana: It’s the one that they detroy El templo Mayor for and the biggest cathedral in Mexico city.
-It’s a beautiful building but it’s kind of sad for the Aztec temple.
+Catedral metropolitana: It’s the one that they destroy El templo Mayor for and the biggest cathedral in Mexico city.
+It’s a beautiful building but it kind of have a bitter sweet taste due to the history behind it.

 Palacio de bellas artes: It’s a major cultural center, and again an architectural gem.
-It holds all kind of artisi
+It holds all kind of artistic exhibitions and you can see one of the most famous Diego Rivera (Frida Kahlo’s husband) mural: here.

 In Mexico you can find all the International renown brands: Zara, Levi’s, American Eagle, Sfera, Stradivarius…

 Otherwise, I noticed that the Chinese Ali Express goods are in abundance here.
-I didn’t see that many Chinese products per square meter even in Asia and for the cheap.
+I’ve never seen that many Chinese products per square meter even in Asia.
 I should really look into the economic relations between China and Mexico.

-I also noticed that the whole city is organised per shopping theme. every street has its theme.
-This organisation is impressive, I don’t know how they manage to do it, because it’s the kind of things that you need to think of very early on a city development plan.
-So in the same streets you will find a lot shops selling the same goods or services, fairly and peacefully competing with each other.
-And I challenge to think about something that we can’t find in Mexico city.
+I also noticed that the whole city is organised per shopping theme.
+Every street has a particulatheme.
+This organisation is impressive, because it’s the kind of things that you need to think of very early on a city development plan.
+So, in every street you will find different stores but all selling the same goods or services, fairly and peacefully competing with each other.
+And I challenge you to think about something that we can’t find in Mexico city.
 It ranges from:

 - Orthopaedics l in a street